mikheyev/SandwichesWithSnakemake/README.md

 ### How can we derive targets from existing source files?  (see [glob.snake](glob.snake))

-Snakemake is Python, so we can simply use Python's `glob` function to read a directory contents and then transform the names into targets
+Snakemake is Python, so we can simply use snakemake's `glob_wildcards` function to read a directory contents and then transform the names into targets
 ```
-KIDS = glob.glob('kids/*')
+KIDS, = glob_wildcards("kids/{name}")
 SANDWICHES = [os.path.basename(kid)+'.pbandj' for kid in KIDS]

 ...